sukanyapedamkar/React-OAuth2/README.md

 # React-OAuth2
-A simple React app to demonstrate user authorization using GoogleAuth
+A simple React app to demonstrate OAuth2 authorization code using GoogleAuth